cdsap/Talaiot/README.md

 }
 ```

+Read more about it in the [Metrics wiki page](https://github.com/cdsap/Talaiot/wiki/Metrics).

  ### Filters
  For every measurement done, Talaiot can filter the tasks tracked to be published.
 These filters don't apply to GraphPublishers: